williamcheymol/market-data-fetcher/README.md

 ---

-*Built as a reusable data layer for a quantitative finance project series (M1 level).*
+*Built as a reusable data layer for a quantitative finance project series.*